Lomaverde Chiroso Washed

 Santa Barbara Estate was established by Pedro Echavarría Sr. in the 1970s, when he purchased a small, abandoned farm in his home state of Antioquia, in the north-west of Colombia.
 From the very beginning, Pedro Sr. recognised that selecting the right location for his farms was critical.
 For this reason, he chose to grow coffee high up in Antioquia’s side of the Andes mountain range, which had the perfect conditions to produce exceptional coffee, with a unique microclimate, rich volcanic soil and high elevations.
 His passion for coffee continued to flourish as the property eventually extended into the small town of Santa Barbara.
 By marrying hard work, precision and efficiency with ideal coffee-producing conditions, Pedro was able to increase the estate’s area under cultivation and develop a reputation as a quality-focused coffee producer.

-Along with the roastery and cafe operations, Pedro Jr. and Léo have been central to establishing and operating the company’s exporting arm, also named Pergamino, and their Allied Producer Program.
-Through this initiative, the Echavarrías and Henao have built long-standing relationships with a myriad of smallholder producers and connected them with international buyers like MCM more directly, helping them fetch higher prices for their crop and cultivating a more independent supply chain.
+Beyond their work at the estate, the Echavarrías have gone on to positively impact hundreds of other coffee-growing families across Colombia through their roastery, cafes and export business, both of which operate under the name Pergamino.
+In establishing these, Pedro, along with Pergamino’s first employee (and now Director of Coffee) Leonardo Henao, have developed the Allied Producer Program.
+Through this initiative, Pergamino have built long-standing relationships with a myriad of smallholder producers and connected them with international buyers like MCM more directly, helping them fetch higher prices for their crop and cultivating a more independent supply chain.

 ABOUT THE CHIROSO VARIETY